James Fiazza Obituary (2020) - Observer-Reporter

 1/1

-James Joseph Fiazza Jr., 73, of Eldersville, passed away on Monday, January 16, 2020, following a brief, but valiant battle with cancer, surrounded by his loving wife, daughters, and grandson.
+James Joseph Fiazza Jr., 73, of Eldersville, passed away Monday, November 16, 2020, following a brief, but valiant battle with cancer, surrounded by his loving wife, daughters and grandson.

-He was born Nov.21, 1946 in Steubenville, OH.
-He was a graduate of the class of 1964 from Burgettstown High School.
+He was born November 21, 1946, in Steubenville, Ohio.
+He was a graduate of the Class of 1964 from Burgettstown High School.
 In June of 1967, he married his high school sweetheart, Candy Vladich, who survives.

-Jim proudly served 4 years in the US Navy during the Vietnam conflict.
-As an E-5 Hospital Corpsman, he was assigned aboard the Hospital Ship USS Repose, and inland with the US Marines.
+Jim proudly served four years in the U.S. Navy during the Vietnam conflict.
+As an E-5 Hospital Corpsman, he was assigned aboard the hospital ship USS Repose, and inland with the U.S. Marines.

-An avid lifelong lover of the outdoors, and an avid deer hunter, Jim planned all summer to take his grandson, Will, to deer camp in WV next week His wish is being fulfilled by his good buddy, Tom.
-Jim took great joy in 'solving the world's problems' & discussing politics with friends and family "who would listen".
+An avid lifelong lover of the outdoors and an avid deer hunter, Jim planned all summer to take his grandson, Will, to deer camp in West Virginia next week.
+His wish is being fulfilled by his good buddy, Tom.
+Jim took great joy in "solving the world's problems" and discussing politics with friends and family "who would listen."

-He has been an amazing husband & best friend; a loving father to his daughters; and a very special "Papa" to his grandchildren.
+He has been an amazing husband and best friend, a loving father to his daughters, and a very special "Papa" to his grandchildren.

 Per Jim's wishes, there will be no visitation.
 His wish has always been to donate his remains for medical research.
 A celebration of his life will be held at a later date.